U8NWXD/oppia-wiki/Backend-tests.md

       func_being_tested()
   ```

   If you have a lot of swaps, the `with` statements can get pretty burdensome.
-You can use `GenericTestBase.exit_stack.enter_context` instead like this
+You can use `GenericTestBase.exit_stack.enter_context` instead like this:

   ```python
   my_func_swap = self.swap(module, 'my_func', mock_my_func)